 2008 or 2009 Double Struck 2 Dollar Coins

 We first wrote about double struck 2008 and 2009 dollar coins several years ago.
 While we’re not really sure if these were found in someone’s pocket there’s no doubt they were released into circulation by the Royal Australian Mint.
-The price of these amazing errors has grown from a few hundred dollars to almost $2000 in the 8 years since they were first discovered.
-This makes the second of our rare Australian 2 dollar coins not only spectacular to look at, but potentially very valuable.
+The price of these amazing errors has grown from a few hundred dollars to almost $3000 in the 10 years since they were first discovered.
+This makes the third of our rare Australian 2 dollar coins not only spectacular to look at, but potentially very valuable.

 $2 Coins Struck on Euro Planchets